 - Anomalously low water temperature

 - Reduced salinity

 - Exposure to toxic substances

-Coral reefs are important because they act as hatcheries and nurseries for open ocean fish.
-They also protect coasts from storms, and provide fish, recreation and tourism dollars.
-It is estimated that coral reef fisheries in developing countries feed billions of people.
-The total economic value of coral is estimated to be $30 billion.
+Coral reefs are critical because they act as hatcheries and nurseries for open ocean fish.
+They also protect coasts from storms, and provide fish, recreation and tourism income.
+In fact, estimates show that coral reef fisheries in developing countries feed billions of people.
+The total economic value of coral is in the area of $30 billion.

-Just as in many other cases, we can help our oceans by following some simple rules:
+Just as in many other cases, we can help global warming and coral reefs by following some rules: